My best travel tips for an awesome trip

 Scored this hotel for $40 in Seoul

 If you do your research, you can find amazing hotels for hostel prices.
-Just because you find a cheap hotel does not necessarily mean that the hotel is horrible.
-With that said, spending $500 a night does not necessarily mean you will get 5 star service.
+Just because you book a cheap hotel does not necessarily mean that the hotel is horrible.
+Similarly, spending $500 a night does not necessarily mean getting 5-star service.

-One of my favorite things to do is to use TripAdvisor to find the nicest hotel that meets my needs for the cheapest price.
+One of my favorite things is to use TripAdvisor to find the nicest hotel that meets my needs at the cheapest price.
 You will be amazed at the quality of some of these places.

-I remember one time in Siem Reap, Cambodia where I paid $12 for a hotel per night.
-This hotel included a clean private room with balcony, bathroom, and air conditioner, taxi transportation to and from the airport, breakfast each morning, and a small pool.
-Can’t beat that.
+I remember one time in Siem Reap, Cambodia, where I paid $12 for a hotel per night.
+This hotel included a clean private room with a balcony, bathroom, air conditioner, taxi transportation to and from the airport, breakfast each morning, and a small pool.
+You can’t beat that.

 Visiting multiple cities on one trip?
 Book an open-jaw ticket